The Achilles’ Heel of Every Myers-Briggs® Personality Type

 Read This Next: 3 Weird and Wonderful Secrets About the INTJ

-ESTPs are known for being active, adventurous, and intensely realistic.
-They are deeply logical but also impulsive, ready to take advantage of any exciting opportunity that life presents to them.
+ESTPs are action-oriented realists, thriving on the thrill of the moment.
+Their Achilles’ heel?
+Overlooking long-term consequences.
+Big-picture thinking can feel like a drag when there’s fun to be had right now.
 Because their least-favored mental process is Intuition, they can struggle to see the future implications of their decisions.
 They can be so focused on action and activity that they become bored and restless when conversation gets too theoretical or abstract.
 This can leave them missing out on deeper bonding and meaningful moments with the people they care about.
 They can also forget to stop and analyze the big picture and what’s really important in the grand scheme of things.

-ISFPs are known for being sensitive, compassionate, and creative.
-They tend to pursue their values and causes with action rather than words, showing intense loyalty and commitment to what they believe in.
-However, since their least-preferred mental process is Thinking, they can struggle to keep an objective frame of mind in their life decisions.
+ISFPs are heart-driven creatives, living by their values.
+Their vulnerability?
+Dealing with metrics, planning, and critique.
+Since their least-preferred mental process is Thinking, they can struggle to keep an objective frame of mind in their life decisions.
 They may take things personally that weren’t meant to be, or they may make choices that are in line with their goals but lack the objective framework needed to become real.
 It’s helpful for these types to have some Thinking friends to help back them up if they have to make a decision that might feel painful (for example, firing someone who’s not pulling their weight) or if they need to figure out a way to create a sequential plan to achieve a long-term goal.

-ESFJs are known for being warm, considerate, and organized.
-These individuals are practical and deeply loyal.
-However, since their least-preferred function is Thinking, they can struggle to evaluate situations objectively.
-They tend to take things personally or feel insulted even when criticism was given constructively or there was no offense meant to be given.
+ESFJs are nurturing and responsible, deeply devoted to the people around them.
+Their Achilles’ heel?
+Overinvolvement.
+They can get so wrapped up in others’ needs that they neglect their own or take constructive criticism too personally.
+Since their least-preferred function is Thinking, they can struggle to evaluate situations objectively.
+If they have to make a decision where others are involved, it’s hard for them to focus purely on the logic or what makes sense for them.
+They tend to feel insulted even when criticism was given constructively or there was no offense meant to be given.
 They can also become overly wrapped up in the cares of others and forget to take care of their own needs and desires.
 It’s important for them to pause and consider their own values, desires, and needs before they over-commit to others.

-ESTJs are known for being organized, logical, and analytical.
-They tend to take on a management or leadership role naturally and are good at spotting and fixing inconsistencies and errors.
-However, since their least-preferred process is Feeling, they can struggle to be sensitive to the emotions and feelings of others.
+ESTJs are natural managers, quick to spot inefficiencies and fix them.
+Their weakness?
+Being too blunt.
+Their drive for perfection can sometimes come across as bossy, stepping on toes without meaning to.
 They may consider the values of others as irrelevant to a decision and inadvertently cause conflict or chaos in their relationships.
 They also can come across as bossy or demanding because they are naturally wired to spot errors and flaws and point them out.
-It can be helpful for them to pause before saying anything and consider how they could frame their words tactfully or analyze whether they are stepping on anyone’s values and needs.
+It can be helpful for them to pause before saying anything and consider how they could frame their words tactfully.

 ISFJs are known for their empathy, practicality, and attention-to-detail.
 However, because their least-preferred process is Intuition, they can struggle to see possibilities or options that don’t already exist.
 They can become so focused on using methods that they know and trust that they struggle to find new solutions when an unusual problem presents itself.
 They can also struggle to see the big picture at times, becoming fixated on details and trying to deal with them without considering the long-term future impacts.
 It can be helpful for sensors and intuitives to be friends because sensors can help intuitives to see important details and present realities, while intuitives can help sensors to see the bigger picture and likely future implications.